Commuting unbounded homotopy limits with Morava K-theory: Introduction

-When $\kappa$ is a cardinal number and $A$ an object in some category, we will write $A^{\kappa}$ for the $\kappa$-fold categorical product and $A^{\coprod\kappa}$ for the $\kappa$-fold categorical coproduct.
-If our category is additive, then we write $A^{\oplus\kappa}$ for the $\kappa$-fold categorical biproduct of $A$ with itself.
 Let $R$ be a commutative ring.
 In this paper, the term ``finite type'' is used in the sense common in algebraic topology: a graded $R$-module $V$ is {\em finite type} if, for each integer $n$, the grading degree $n$ summand $V^n$ is a finitely generated $R$-module.
 In particular, if $R$ is a field, then we say $V$ is finite type if, for each integer $n$, the grading degree $n$ summand $V^n$ is a finite dimensional vector space.